BoozeLee/azure-security-hardening/README.md

 ---

 **⚠️ Important**: This infrastructure is designed for high-threat environments.
 Do not modify security settings without proper review and approval.

+---

+## 🏁 Deployment Recommendations — Which scripts to deploy
+The following scripts are intended to be deployed and used in automation pipelines and should be considered for SaaS or enterprise automation:

+- `azure-sp-create.sh` — Create Service Principals and certificate-based authentication for automation.
+Should be run as a privileged, audited step (CI or by a human operator).
+This script can import PFX to Key Vault, optionally store PFX password and app credentials, and assign Key Vault access policy to the created SP.
+- `m365-full-setup.ps1` — Orchestrates mailbox creation and license assignment.
+Should run on a Windows runner or in an environment where `Import-PfxCertificate` works.
+Supports non-interactive certificate-based auth by fetching PFX and password from Key Vault.
+- `m365-create-mailbox.ps1` / `m365-assign-license.ps1` — Support scripts called by `m365-full-setup.ps1`.
+Deployed alongside the main script.
+- `.github/workflows/create-spn.yml` — Example secure automation to create SPN in CI.
+This workflow should be gated by repository environments and reviewers when used for production.
+Important: to assign Key Vault access policies or role assignments for the created SP, the token used by the workflow (AZURE_CREDENTIALS) must be from an identity that has the appropriate privileges (KeyVault 'set-policy' or subscription-level role assignment).
+If you enable `assign_kv_access_policy` in the workflow, the running identity must be Owner or Key Vault administrator.
+- `.github/workflows/m365-setup-windows.yml` — Example Windows-based CI demonstrating `m365-full-setup.ps1` and certificate import.
+- `stripe_webhook_server.py` — Webhook listener that accepts Stripe events (consider deploying in an Azure Container Instance or Azure Function with KeyVault for secrets).
+- `sales_bot.py` — Sales automation; schedule this as a GitHub Action or container, but avoid running in prod without monitoring and throttling.

+Next: review the `BLUEPRINT_NEXT_PHASE.md` for step-by-step procedures to deploy and validate.